The Story Of Hansel & Gretel

 They carried on walking for some time.

 As they walked, the path narrowed.
 The trees became thick.
 Very thick.
 So dense, in fact, that they could barely see a few yards ahead.
-Hansel and Gretel had never been this deep into the woods before—and they were starting to feel very frightened.
+At this point, one thing was for sure.
+Hansel and Gretel had never been this deep into the woods before—and they were starting to feel very frightened indeed.

 Soon they reached a small clearing.